What is Julian Date?

 The Julian calendar, originally called the “Radical Calendar“, is a calendar that was used by several ancient cultures, from the middle of the second millennium BC until the first century BC.
 However technically, a today’s julian date can mean different things.

-2023 in the Julian calendar begins on a Friday and ends on a Friday, comprising 52 full weeks.
-In the absence of leap day, February, the second month, holds 28 days.
-The other months alternate between 30 and 31 days, with July and August being the only consecutive months with 31 days each.
+In 2024, the Julian year begins on a Saturday and ends on a Sunday, making it a year with 52 full weeks and one extra day.
+This additional day brings February’s total to 29 days.
+The remaining months follow the standard pattern of alternating between 30 and 31 days, with July and August being the only consecutive months with 31 days each.

-The Julian calendar does not incorporate daylight saving time, so regions using this calendar do not adjust their clocks forward or backward in the year 2023.
+The Julian calendar does not accommodate daylight saving time adjustments.
+Therefore, regions adhering to this calendar do not change their clocks in 2024.

 Today’s Julian Date